NBISweden/workshop-python/lesson_plans/day_5/20231113_reflection.md

 I went too fast: I'd enjoy to find out how to be even slower, as I have no idea).

+### Postscriptum

+The feedback 'Just asking the students to Google is not helpful' was very helpful to me: I immediately put this into my teaching and now state 'Let's Google this together'.

+In hindsight, what went wrong with Day 3?
+There are multiple factors, I focus on the factors the would have changed my preparation.
+What I missed is an anonymous evaluation where the could have learned from the students that they expect/need a classic/stock-standard course.
+I am happy that anyone preparing the course of next year has a solid evaluation to base his/her preparation on.

 ## Observation

 ```